This site uses analytics to measure page views and engagement.

 At a Glance

-• In order to succeed in this section, you will need to understand how to set up and test a hypothesis, knowing that we can reuse our logic of hypothesis testing for other types of models later on.
-Pay close attention to the idea of and the reason for the t-distribution with regards to one-sample, independent samples, and dependent samples hypothesis test.
-Additionally, note when the test is a two-tailed, a right-tailed, or a left-tailed test, and what that means for the interpretation of the results.
+In order to succeed in this section, you will need to understand how to set up and test a hypothesis, knowing that we can reuse this logic for many other types of models throughout the course.
+Pay close attention to why we use the t-distribution — and how it differs from the z-distribution — for one-sample, independent samples, and dependent samples tests.
+Additionally, note when the test is two-tailed, right-tailed, or left-tailed, and what that means for the interpretation of the results.

 Lesson Objectives

-• Compare a sample mean to a population mean with a one-sample t-test.
+Compare a sample mean to a hypothesized population value with a one-sample t-test.

-• Compare two related sample means with a dependent-samples t-test.
+Compare two related sample means with a dependent-samples (paired) t-test.

 Consider While Reading